Amay12Singh/Meesho_Data_Challenge/README.md

 # Meesho_Data_Challenge
+The project uses :
+This project requires the following dependencies:

+Python Version: 3.10.14
+NumPy Version: 1.26.4
+Pandas Version: 2.2.3
+TensorFlow Version: 2.16.1
+TQDM Version: 4.66.4
+Matplotlib Version: 3.7.5
+Scikit-learn Version: 1.2.2

-To install the required dependencies, use the following command:
+To avoid any issues, ensure you have Python 3.10.14 installed.
+Then, install the required dependencies by running the following command:

 pip install numpy==1.26.4 pandas==2.2.3 tensorflow==2.16.1 tqdm==4.66.4 matplotlib==3.7.5 scikit-learn==1.2.2